Guerrero vs. Bihis

 Facts

-• Respondent opposed the petition, alleging that the will was not executed and attested as required by law, and that the attestation clause and acknowledgment were defective.
+- Opposition: Respondent opposed the probate, claiming the will was not executed/attested as required by law, the attestation clause and acknowledgment were defective, and the testatrix's signature was procured through fraud and undue influence.

 Arguments of the Petitioners